 - Use safety plugs or covers on all electrical outlets.

-- Unplug household items—such as coffee pots, toasters, fans, and lamps—when they are not in use.
+Unplug items such as coffee pots, toasters, fans, and lamps.

 - Install smoke detectors in your home, and change the batteries at least once a year.